kizniche/Mycodo/mycodo-manual.rst

 environmental condition the Input measures.
 Certain Inputs may be coupled with certain Outputs to create a variety of different control and regulation applications.
-Beyond simple regulation, Methods may be used to create changing setpoints over time, enabling such things as thermal cyclers, reflow ovens, environmental simulation for terrariums, food and beverage fermentation or curing, and cooking food (`sous-vide <https://en.wikipedia.org/wiki/Sous-vide>`__), to name a few.
+Beyond simple regulation, Methods may be used to create a changing setpoint over time, enabling such things as thermal cyclers, reflow ovens, environmental simulation for terrariums, food and beverage fermentation or curing, and cooking food (`sous-vide <https://en.wikipedia.org/wiki/Sous-vide>`__), to name a few.

-Triggers can be set to activate events based on specific dates and times or according to durations of time.
-Conditionals are used to activates certain events based on the truth of custom user statements (e.g. "Sensor1 > 23 and 10
+Triggers can be set to activate events based on specific dates and times, according to durations of time, or the sunrise/sunset at a specific latitude and longitude.
+Conditionals are used to activates certain events based on the truth of custom user conditional statements (e.g. "Sensor1 > 23 and 10
 < Sensor2 < 30").

 Frequently Asked Questions